cric96/experiment-2020-jsan-collective-autonomy/README.md

 # Experiment for : A Programming Approach to Collective Autonomy
-Repo for simulation results described in the [paper](https://github.com/metaphori/paper-2020-mdpi-jsan-si-autonomy) published into MDPI JSAN 2020.
+Repository for simulation results described in the [paper](https://github.com/metaphori/paper-2020-mdpi-jsan-si-autonomy) published into MDPI JSAN 2020.

 The [report](REPORT.md) contains all experiments history.
 Each experiment has:
 - A title that summarizes the goal;